Adnuntius/documentation/other-useful-information/identification-and-privacy/consent-processing-tcf2.md

 Adnuntius will also check if the user has opted out of selecting basic ads (purpose 2) or measuring ad performance (purpose 7).

-If the user has provided consent for a purpose, or if they have not opted out of a legitimate interest purpose, then Adnuntius has permission to use the users data for that purpose.
+If the user has provided consent for a purpose, or if they have not opted out of a legitimate interest purpose, then Adnuntius has permission to use personal data for that purpose.

-For example, if the user has not consented to, but has also not opted out of purpose 2 and/or purpose 7, then Adnuntius will allow the use of the user’s data for those purposes.
+For example, if the user has not consented to, but has also not opted out of purpose 2 and/or purpose 7, then Adnuntius will allow the use of personal data for those purposes.

-## 3 The Adnuntius Features that Require Permission to Use User Data
+## 3 The Adnuntius Features that Require Permission to Use Personal Data

 **3.1 Unique User Counting.**